Aurigny: Recent history

 In April 2014 Aurigny announced that it would retire its fleet of Trislanders.

-It was revealed in July 2010 that Blue Islands was planning to buy Aurigny, and was undergoing a due diligence process with the Treasury and Resources department of the States of Guernsey.
+In July 2010, it was announced that Blue Islands was planning to buy Aurigny, and was undergoing a due diligence process with the Treasury and Resources department of the States of Guernsey.
 This sparked major debate throughout the islands, and a Facebook page in opposition to the proposed buy-out gained 530 members.
 On 14 September, Treasury and Resources announced that the sale would not go ahead.

-Blue Islands' withdrawal from Alderney on 9 May 2011 left Aurigny with a monopoly on that island for the first time in over a decade.
-However, it was criticised later that year for cutting the number of flights to Southampton, not lowering prices and reducing services to twice daily over that winter; Malcolm Hart later reaffirmed its commitment to the route and admitted that encouraging passengers to fly via Guernsey had been 'the biggest mistake in Aurigny's recent history'.
-At the end of 2011, Aurigny rolled out the first GPS approach system in Europe (based on the European Geostationary Navigation Overlay Service), for use by its Trislanders at Alderney and Southampton airports, in co-operation with EUROCONTROL, allowing flights in lower visibility and in poorer weather.
+Blue Islands' withdrawal from Alderney on 9 May 2011 left Aurigny with a monopoly on services to that island for the first time in over a decade.
+However, it was criticised later that year for cutting the number of flights between Alderney and Southampton, not lowering prices and reducing services to twice daily over that winter; managing director Malcolm Hart later reaffirmed the airline's commitment to the route and admitted that encouraging passengers to fly via Guernsey had been 'the biggest mistake in Aurigny's recent history'.
+At the end of 2011, in cooperation with Eurocontrol, Aurigny rolled out the first GPS approach system in Europe, for use by its Trislanders at Alderney and Southampton airports.
+The system, based on the European Geostationary Navigation Overlay Service, allowed flights to operate in lower visibility and in poorer weather than before.